CJIS endpoint controls (+ Illinois LEADS)

 CJIS (Criminal Justice Information Services) refers to the FBI’s CJIS Security Policy—a set of requirements for protecting Criminal Justice Information (CJI) across agencies and their vendors.

-Does Codeproof help us align with the CJIS Security Policy?
+Does Codeproof help us align with CJIS and LEADS?

 Yes.
-Codeproof enforces device safeguards—encryption, access control, audit logging, and remote actions—that support your CJIS Security Policy program.
+Codeproof enforces device safeguards—encryption, access control, audit logging, and remote actions—that support CJIS and LEADS endpoint requirements.
 Policy alignment still requires agency procedures and training.

 How do we protect CJI on mobile devices?